Wormholes in Poincar\`{e} gauge theory of gravity: Introduction

 Since the advent of {\sf PGT}, isotropic cosmological models have been constructed and studied with the aim of resolving fundamental cosmological problems~\cite{PGTCOSMOLOGICAL}.
-It is shown that, gravitational interaction in the framework of homogeneous isotropic models, by imposing certain restrictions on model parameters, is altered in comparison with {\sf GR} and can be repulsive under certain conditions, allowing thus to prevent initial singularity of the Universe as well as explaining the current accelerated expansion of the Universe without resorting to the notion of dark energy.
-Static spherically symmetric electro-vacuum solutions in {\sf PGT} have been reported in~\cite{PGTelectrovacuum} where it is shown that the spacetime torsion is induced by both the mass and the charge of the source.
+It is shown that, {imposing certain restrictions on model parameters}, gravitational interaction in the framework of homogeneous isotropic models is altered in comparison {to} {\sf GR} and can be repulsive under certain conditions. {This allows preventing} initial singularity of the Universe as well as explaining the current accelerated expansion of the Universe without resorting to {a dark energy source}.
+Static spherically symmetric electro-vacuum solutions in {\sf PGT} have been {investigated} in~\cite{PGTelectrovacuum} where it is shown that the spacetime torsion is induced by both the mass and charge of the source.
 Black hole solutions with dynamical massless torsion in {\sf PGT} have been reported in~\cite{Cembranos2017}.
 The obtained solutions are of Reissner-Nordstrom type with a Coulomb-like curvature provided by the torsion field, see also~\cite{Obukhovgrg} and references therein.
-In the present work, motivated by the above considerations, we are interested in finding static spherically symmetric solutions representing wormhole geometries with zero tidal force in {\sf PGT}.
-We then begin, in section~\ref{FES}, with introducing the field equations of {\sf PGT}.
-We proceed to obtain exact wormhole solutions, with zero tidal force, satisfying {\sf WEC} and {\sf NEC} in section~\ref{WHS1}, for an spine-less anisotropic matter distribution.
+Also, lensing features of a black hole in the framework of {\sf PGT} {have} been studied in~\cite{Akhshabi2021} where it is shown that the presence of spacetime torsion modifies the deflection angle.
+In the present work, motivated by the above considerations, we are interested in finding static spherically symmetric solutions representing wormhole geometries in {\sf PGT}. {In section}~\ref{FES}, {we introduce} the field equations of {\sf PGT}. {In section~\ref{WHS1} we} obtain exact wormhole solutions, with zero tidal force, {for an spin-less anisotropic matter distribution} satisfying {\sf WEC} and {\sf NEC}.
 In Section~\ref{OBSFEATURE} we discuss observational features of the obtained solutions and finally we conclude our paper and point out future works in section~\ref{concluding}.